Housing

 The law provides for the right of refugees and beneficiaries of subsidiary protection to housing under the same conditions of foreign nationals legally residing in Portugal,[1] therefore encompassing public housing.[2]

-While CPR is not aware of systematic instances of homelessness among beneficiaries of international protection, access to adequate housing is identified as a major issue within the national context by asylum seekers, refugees and NGOs.[3]
-Factors such as high prices, and contractual demands including high deposits, need of guarantors and proof of income hinder the capacity of asylum seekers and refugees to access the market directly, and that of frontline service providers to increase reception capacity.
-Consequently, asylum seekers and refugees often have to resort to overcrowded or sub-standard housing options when accessing the private housing market.[4]
+While CPR is not aware of systematic instances of homelessness among beneficiaries of international protection, access to adequate housing is consistently identified as a major issue within the national context by asylum applicants, refugees and NGOs.[3]
+Factors such as high prices, and contractual demands including high deposits, need of guarantors and proof of income hinder the capacity of asylum applicants and refugees to access the market directly, and that of frontline service providers to increase reception capacity.
+Consequently, asylum applicants and refugees often have to resort to overcrowded or sub-standard housing options when accessing the private housing market.[4]

 Given the impact of the matter, in 2022, the SOG decided to include it in the agenda of all its extended line-up meetings.
-Throughout the year, this topic continued to be discussed in the extended line up of the group, and the creation of a specific sub-group to deal with housing is being considered.
+While this topic continued to be discussed in the extended line up of the group, and the creation of a specific sub-group to deal with housing was being considered, these arrangements were halted with suspension of the activity of the SOG.[5]

 Access of beneficiaries of international protection to public housing remains extremely limited for reasons that according to CPR’s experience have traditionally been linked to legal constraints under previous rules, limited stock of available public housing, lack of prioritisation of beneficiaries of international protection in public housing policy and heavy bureaucratic requirements.